King-play/jiabinluopku.github.io/contact.md

 order: 1
 ---

-You can contact me by the email: luojiabin.poster@foxmail.com.I will check my email periodically, so please be patient if you don't receive a prompt reply.
+You can contact me by the email: luojiabin.poster@foxmail.com.
+I will check my email periodically, so please be patient if you don't receive a prompt reply.
 Thank you!

 [Go to the Home Page]({{ '/' | absolute_url }})